nirajp82/PostgreSQL/02_C_Replication_Slot.md

 ## **What is a Replication Slot?**

-A **replication slot** is a persistent object on the primary server that tracks the state of replication for each connected standby.
-The primary server ensures that WAL logs are retained until the slot indicates that they are no longer required by the associated standby.
-Replication slots are critical for preventing the primary server from discarding WAL logs that are still needed for replication.
+A replication slot is a persistent object on the primary server that tracks the state of replication by storing a pointer to the Log Sequence Number (LSN), indicating where the replica should resume reading from the WAL.
+It ensures that WAL logs are retained until they are no longer needed by the replica, preventing premature deletion.
+Since replication slots need to track and store this state for each replica, they consume system resources, including memory and file descriptors, to maintain replication integrity.

 A single replication slot cannot be shared simultaneously by multiple standby databases (or replication clients).
 In PostgreSQL, a replication slot is tied to a specific replication connection (whether physical or logical).
 Each replication client (publisher or subscriber) needs its own replication slot to track its progress through the WAL stream.